 You’ve been with us for about four months now.
 What first attracted you to Fíonta?

 It’s important for me to be in an environment that is accepting of neurodiversity and can see the value in the unique perspective and special skills that I bring to the table.
-A lot of companies play lip service to acceptance, but Fíonta puts real effort into curating a culture/environment where ideas are welcome and there is no one-size-fits-all notion of what makes a good employee.
+A lot of companies pay lip service to acceptance, but Fíonta puts real effort into curating a culture/environment where ideas are welcome, and there is no one-size-fits-all notion of what makes a good employee.
 Fíonta recognizes that everyone has unique talents and makes a special effort to assign them to tasks/projects that nurture those talents while providing an opportunity for professional growth.

-I also like the diversity of projects that comes with not working for a specific org.
+I also like the diversity of projects that come with not working for a specific org.
 Every day I can learn something new.
 I also used to be a client working with Deborah, Al, Josh, Lisa G, Nina, Teresa, etc. so there was some comfort and familiarity already established.

 What were you doing professionally before you came to Fíonta?